tmetsch/graph_stitcher/README.md

 * through a simple rule saying for a node of type A, the maximum number of incoming dependencies is Y
-* through a simple rule saying for a node of type B, that it cannot take more incoming relationships when it's score is over an threshold K.
+* through a simple rule saying for a node of type B, that it cannot take more incoming relationships when it's rank is over an threshold K.
 * (many more .e.g implement your own)

 This tool obviously can also be used to enhance the placement of workload after